 Ride was formed in Oxford, England in 1988, but started releasing music in 1990.
 They were an important band in the early brit-pop shoegaze scene, being compared possibly to My Bloody Valentine with a slightly more accessible sound perhaps.
 However, despite a great sound and an original style the band really failed to catch on fire or receive the praise of some of their counterparts.

 After they broke up in 1996, Andy Bell went on to play bass in Oasis.
 In 2003, Ride released a box set called Waves, and ultimately reformed in 2014.
 A brand new album of material is due out from Ride in 2017.

 ''Vapour Trail'' by Ride

-This list is not to rank any of these bands in a particular order, but to showcase the talents of some groups that may have fallen slightly under the radar in their era.
-There are many other such bands that you could bring into the list as well, also due to the fact we had such a big number of great artist in the decade of the nineties.
+This list is not to rank these bands in a particular order, but to showcase the talents of some groups that may have fallen slightly under the radar in their era.
+There are other bands that you could bring into the list as well, due to the fact we had such a big number of great artist in the decade of the nineties.